Talal Khalifa Al Jeri

 Talal Khalifa Al Jeri (طلال خليفة الجري) (born 20 March 1973 in Kuwait) is a Kuwaiti businessman.
 He is the chairman and CEO of Al Jeri Holding Group, chosen by Forbes in 2018 as a leading educational company.

 Since becoming CEO and Chairman of Al Jeri Holding Group in 2004, Al Jeri has purchased several educational companies to form a large consortium, with about 30,000 students and 5,000 employees.

 The group also received the award for Best Educational Company from Forbes in 2019.

+Talal Al-Jeri is CEO of Kuwait’s ASK, The one of a kind american school in Kuwait.
+As well as AGS, CES, and many other popular schools around the city.